TheHive-Project/TheHiveDocs/TheHive4/README.md

 [![Join the chat at https://gitter.im/TheHive-Project/TheHive](https://badges.gitter.im/TheHive-Project/TheHive.svg)](https://gitter.im/TheHive-Project/TheHive?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-This is the dedicated documentation for TheHive 4.
-The current version released is TheHive 4.0-RC1.
+This documentation is dedicated to the all new TheHive 4.
+As of this writing, the latest release is TheHive 4.0-RC1.

 ---

-⚠️ This version - like all RCx versions - is **not recommended** for production use ⚠️
+⚠️ A Release Candidate (RC) is **not recommended** for production use ⚠️

 ---

-Starting from TheHive 4.0-RC1, the application stack has completely been reviewed.
-TheHive do not rely on Elasticsearch anymore to store its data and the backend has been rewritten to support graph database schema.
+The application stack of TheHive 4 has been completely changed.
+TheHive 4 does not rely on Elasticsearch anymore to store its data and the backend has been rewritten to support graph databases.

-TheHive is now supporting different data and files storage methods.
-However, even for a standalone server and for production uses:

-- We strongly recommend using Apache Cassandra as a scalable and fault-tolerant database;
+TheHive now supports different data and files storage methods.
+However, even for a standalone, production server, we strongly recommend using Apache Cassandra as a scalable and fault-tolerant database.
+Files (attached to cases) can be stored on the local filesystem.

-- For files, local filesystem is a good and simple choice.

-For cluster configuration, we strongly recommends using Apache Hadoop as a distributed filesystem to store files.
+For cluster configurations, we strongly recommend using Apache Hadoop as a distributed filesystem to store files.

 ## Hardware Pre-requisites